25prabhu10/notes/docs/Languages/JavaScript/JavaScript.md

 tagFunction(["Hello ", " ", "!"], firstName, lastName);
 ```

-- Tagged template literals allow you to implement custom embedded sub-languages (which are sometimes called _domain-specific languages_) with little effort, because JavaScript does much of the parsing for you.
+- Tagged template literals allow you to implement custom embedded sub-languages (which are sometimes called _domain-specific languages_) with little effort, because JavaScript does much of the parsing for you

 _Example:_